10 News: Melbourne

-10 News First is presented from ATV-10's Como Centre studios in South Yarra by Jennifer Keyte with sports presenter Stephen Quartermain and weather presenter Jayde Cotic.
+10 News Melbourne is presented from ATV-10's Como Centre studios in South Yarra by Jennifer Keyte with sport presenter Stephen Quartermain (Monday to Thursday) and Caty Price (Friday) and weather presenter Jayde Cotic.

-Fill in presenters include Candice Wyatt (News) and Nick Butler, Caty Price and Rob Waters (Sport).

 The network's Melbourne news operation was originally based at the Nunawading studios until a move to the Como Centre in 1992.

-Mal Walden joined ATV-10 in April 1987, shortly after his abrupt sacking by HSV-7 - he took over the weekday 5pm bulletin in 1996 alongside Jennifer Hansen who was replaced by Helen Kapalos in 2006.
+Mal Walden joined ATV-10 in April 1987, shortly after his abrupt sacking by HSV-7 – he took over the weekday 5pm bulletin in 1996 alongside Jennifer Hansen who was replaced by Helen Kapalos in 2006.
 Kapalos was sacked in November 2012 amid cost-cutting measures at the network.
 Walden anchored the bulletin solo until his retirement in December 2013.

-George Donikian was the main male fill-in during the 2000s, including presenting the Saturday 6pm bulletin during the AFL broadcasting rights.
+George Donikian was the main male fill-in during the 2000s, including presenting the Saturday 6pm bulletin during the 2002–11 period that Network 10 had the AFL broadcasting rights.
 He retired in October 2011.
 Sport presenter Stephen Quartermain then assumed that role, though he had filled-in as news presenter during various times in the past, when Donikian was unavailable.

 Mignon Stewart (née Henne) was the main female fill-in for Jennifer Hansen and Helen Kapalos during the 2000s (including for an extended stint in early 2006 before Kapalos started).
 There was no female fill-in for much of 2008 and 2009.
 Hermione Kitson became the female fill-in during 2010 and moved to Sydney in 2012.

 During the 2000s, occasionally due to availability and network commitments, Walden or Kapalos would present solo (particularly after major events such as the AFL Grand Final).